 What’s so special about Joshua Tree National Park?

 This park is a popular one due to its proximity to Los Angeles, San Diego, and Las Vegas.
 Still, there are so many things to see and do within this giant park’s boundaries that it would likely be busy with park enthusiasts regardless of where it was located.

 It’s quite large; in fact, Joshua Tree National Park is slightly larger than the state of Rhode Island.
 Much of that space is generally unseen and unexplored by park visitors, though – the busiest parts are in the western portion, where there are a few roads and many campgrounds.

 This park was designated as a national monument in 1936 and was elevated to national park status in 1994.

-One of the things that makes it special is the fact that it includes parts of two different desserts -the high Mojave Desert and the lower Colorado desert.
+One of the things that makes it special is that it includes parts of two different desserts -the high Mojave Desert and the lower Colorado Desert.
 The southern portion of the park also includes some of the Little San Bernardino Mountain Range.